Library Patron Policy

 - Keep passageways and access to the library or any parts of the library open.

 - Use covered containers when bringing beverages into the library and comply with posted “No Food or Drink” zones.
 Food must be confined to individually consumed snacks and must not be distracting to other patrons or damaging to library materials.
 Patrons must properly dispose of their food and drink trash.

 - Use restrooms only for their intended purpose.

 - Refrain from solicitation of any kind for any purpose without prior approval of the library director.

 - With the permission of the librarian in charge use library telephones for local calls only.

-- Avoid bringing animals, except for service animals, into the library without prior permission of the library director.
+- Avoid bringing animals, except for service or support animals, into the library without prior permission of the library director.

 - Use library parking areas and sidewalks safely.

 - Leave the library at the designated closing time.